zaiah-dj/nw/README.md

 ## Dependencies
 tmnw has only one real dependency: poll().
 It can be found on most Unix systems and will give you a nice level of performance right out of the box.
 See `man poll` for more information.
 Windows is another story.

-Also, tmnw relies on a part of another library of mine titled 'lite'.
-I have embedded the useful code within this library to stick to the two file goal above.
-Eventually, not even this will be needed to get the library working.

 ## Usage